baraakh30/CityX/README.md

 ## File Structure

 - **app/**: Contains the main application code.
-- **static/**: Static files including CSS,Data Analysis images and pretrained models.
+  - **static/**: Static files including CSS, data analysis images, and pretrained models.
+    - **models/**: Contains trained machine learning models for crime prediction.
+    - **transformer_model/**: Contains a trained transformers model on crime descriptions for description based prediction
+  - **routes.py**: Defines the application routes and view functions.
+  - **utils.py**: Utility functions including data processing and model training.
 - **templates/**: HTML templates for the web interface.
 - **wsgi.py**: Entry point for running the Flask application.
-- **model_training.py**: Script to train and save the crime prediction model.
+- **model_training.py**: Script to train and save the crime prediction transformer model.
 - **requirements.txt**: List of Python dependencies.
 - **Dockerfile**: Configuration for containerizing the application.

+## Crime Prediction Models

+The application uses several machine learning models to predict different aspects of crimes:
+1. **Description Classification Model**: Predicts the Category of crimes based on their descriptions.
+2. **Crime Count Model**: Predicts the number of crimes likely to occur on a specific date.
+3. **Crime Category Model**: Predicts the categories of crimes based on temporal features.
+4. **District Model**: Predicts which police districts are likely to have crimes.
+5. **Location Models**: Two models (latitude and longitude) predict the specific locations of crimes.
+6. **Hour Model**: Predicts the likely hour when crimes occur.

+These models are trained on historical data and use features such as:
+- Description
+- Day of week
+- Month and year
+- Whether the day is a weekend
+- Whether the day is a holiday
+- Crime category and district (for location and time predictions)

+The models are saved as `.pkl` files in the `app/static/models/` and `app/static/transformer_model/` directories and are loaded when the application starts.

 ## Dependencies